Westpac Review: | Updated for 2026

 This Westpac review has been updated for 2026 by industry experts with years of financial experience in Forex, CFDs, & Social Trading.
 We have worked to gather hundreds of data points about Westpac to give you the most comprehensive guide available.

-Westpac is a leading trading partner that was founded in 2008.
-They have around 205 employees that help the company provide Financial Markets Access, to 10,000+ customers through Desktop,Mac,iPhone,Android,WEB.
+Westpac is a world class trading partner that was founded in 2008.
+They have around 205 employees that help the company offer Financial Markets Access, to 10,000+ clients through Desktop,Mac,iPhone,Android,WEB.

 Westpac Guide – Read our In-Depth Westpac Review